I Walk Alone

 - 3 min read

-The metal cleats dig into the asphalt.
-Metallic grinding—a kind of bright sound—changes tone when I challenge it by stepping on the painted white line of the road.
-River water still purges from my boots with each step along my path.
-Like when I was a kid at the pool, leaving wet footprints along the concrete deck, I’m now being followed by my boot prints along this road…so maybe not alone.
+The metal cleats dig into the asphalt, grinding against it with a bright metallic sound that changes tone when I step on the painted white line of the road.
+River water still seeps from my boots with each step.
+Like when I was a kid at the pool, leaving wet footprints along the concrete deck, I’m now leaving boot prints along this road… so maybe I’m not entirely alone.

-Earlier up river, I paused at the sight of movement.
-Startled, I froze to gather more information before I reacted.
-It was close—next thicket close—and under 20 feet, and well after sunset.
-This is a tight canyon that abstracts sunlight, often misleading human time and forcibly convincing me to function off nature time, which now is “critter time” or “feeding time.”
+Earlier upriver, I paused at a movement.
+Startled, I froze to gather more information before reacting.
+Something was close—less than 20 feet away, just beyond the next thicket, and it was already after sunset.
+This tight canyon often abstracts sunlight, confusing human sense of time and forcing me to function on nature’s clock, or what I now call “critter time” or “feeding time.”
 I’m not alone.

-Earlier, coming into the canyon, the radio dropped to zero reception.
-Window cracked to hear the wind, so I didn’t feel alone.
-Finding my empty turnout, I was glad to be alone.
+Earlier, coming into the canyon, the radio had dropped to zero reception.
+With the window cracked to hear the wind, I didn’t feel completely alone.
+Finding my empty turnout, I was glad to be by myself.

-After rigging up and scurrying down the trail, I was elated to see little disturbance from other people since my last visit—that made me smile.
-Not selfishly, but respectfully, for this spot.
-It’s like all the others around here, but for this moment, I’m its tenant.
-The water is gin clear, and the cobble shines with its eclectic colors as my cleats dig in.
-My mind goes to double-checking the rig, with curiosity and faith in fly selection.
-A salmon fly haphazardly buzzes past my head, ungracefully undecided on its route.
-Is this the sign?
-I wait for others to confirm, because one is a theory, two is a statement, and three is a movement.
-But nothing follows this now-deemed random act.
-A week ago, in another watershed, my son and I collected the husks of these off the rocks.
-He was so pleased by the quantity—a fleeting five-year-old moment, but still trophies from the river.
+After rigging up, I scurried down the trail, pleased to see little disturbance from other visitors since my last visit.
+That made me smile—not selfishly, but out of respect for this spot.
+Like many others around here, this place felt mine for the moment.
+The water was gin-clear, and the cobbles shone with their eclectic colors as my cleats dug in.
+I double-checked my rig with curiosity and confidence.
+Just then, a salmonfly buzzed haphazardly past my head, ungraceful and indecisive on its route.
+Was this a sign?
+I waited for confirmation, because one is a theory, two is a statement, and three is a movement.
+Nothing followed this random act.
+A week ago, in another watershed, my son and I had collected the husks of these insects from the rocks.
+He had been thrilled by the bounty—a fleeting five-year-old moment, but still trophies from the river.

-The downstream drift pulls tight to remind me what I actually came to do.
-A nice water load sets up, and lifting the rod tip while tugging a bit of line sets the launch in motion.
-Inside seam is the target, at the back of the run—almost too far back for my tendency.
-The next fast section starts off my right shoulder.
-But I’ve learned something about this spot, and apparently the fish hold here.
-So I drift through, changing my mend from loop up to loop down, correcting constantly to maintain a perfect dead drift.
+The downstream drift reminded me why I was here.
+I lifted the rod tip and tugged a bit of line, setting the cast in motion.
+My target was the seam at the back of the run, almost further back than I usually aim.
+The fast section started off my right shoulder, but I knew the fish held here.
+I drifted through, adjusting my mend constantly from loop up to loop down to maintain a perfect dead drift.

-The hen commits right at the line of the fast section, and I tether her with my rod.
-Resistance, but not enough pressure to force her down the next section.
-Patience persists to convincing action for a healthy run upstream.
-Off my left shoulder in calmer water, I clamp down and direct her to my net.
-As fluid as the drift and take are, the release is as calm and quick.
+The hen committed right at the fast-water seam, and I guided her with my rod.
+There was resistance, but not enough to force her down the next section.
+Patience paid off, coaxing her on a healthy run upstream.
+Off my left shoulder, in calmer water, I directed her to my net.
+The take was fluid, and the release just as smooth.

 Comments